 You get no real warning that the batteries are dying; not, that is, until the unit begins emitting faulty commands.
 Adelphia might add a blinking code or warning beep, to tell the user when the batteries have gone too dead to reliably operate this device.
 However, the very astute remote wielding couch potato may realize that his batteries are running on their last legs by noticing that the LED brightness fades steadily as end-of-life for the cells draws nearer.

 Some Keys are Too Small

-Some of the more exotic function push-buttons are a bit small, like the (A)ccept key.
+Some of the more unusual function push-buttons are a bit small, like the (A)ccept key.
 They may have squeezed too much functionality onto the face of this unit.
 Bigger keys, please.